Cover Image for NYU-2026 PIT-UN Tech for Change Urban Informatics for Safe, Just, and Thriving Communities Hackathon

 About Event

-Join us for a three-day "Urban Informatics for Safe, Just, and Thriving Communities Hackathon" featuring keynote speakers, information sessions, and hands-on workshops—all designed to prepare you for team-based hackathon competition.
-This event is hosted by Debanjan Roychoudhury, Adjunct Faculty member at the Center for Urban Science + Progress at NYU Tandon, and the Public Interest Technology-University Network (PIT-UN).
+Join us for the three-day Tech for Change "Urban Informatics for Safe, Just, and Thriving Communities Hackathon" featuring keynote speakers, urban data science curriculum, and hands-on workshops—all designed to prepare you for team-based hackathon competition.
+This event is hosted by Debanjan Roychoudhury, Adjunct Faculty member at the Center for Urban Science + Progress at NYU Tandon, Gianna Campa, M.S.
+Candidate in Applied Urban Data Science at CUSP, Aunray Stanford, NYU Gallatin student and founder of Safe Step, Jerome Louison, Data and Evaluation Manager at Kings Against Violence Initiative, and the Public Interest Technology-University Network (PIT-UN).

 Overview

-The NYU-2026 Tech for Change "Urban Informatics for Safe, Just, and Thriving Communities" Hackathon invites participants from all backgrounds and levels of (lived) experience with tech and data to assist in building civic tech tools to design and reimagine systems of safe, just, and thriving neighborhoods for tomorrow.
-The hackathon will consist of several "tracks" consisting of data projects that will be contributed to and worked on by diverse teams of budding data scientists, including students, faculty, community members, continuing learners, loved ones, civic leaders, engineers, designers, planners, healthcare workers, and more.
+The NYU-2026 Tech for Change "Urban Informatics for Safe, Just, and Thriving Communities" Hackathon invites participants from all backgrounds and levels of (lived) experience with science, tech, policy, and data to assist in building civic tech tools to design and reimagine systems of safe, just, and thriving neighborhoods for tomorrow, today.
+The hackathon consists of several projects that fall under the Safe, Just, and Thriving track themes, consisting of datasets built by diverse teams of budding data scientists, including students, faculty, community members, continuing learners, loved ones, civic leaders, engineers, designers, planners, healthcare workers, and more.

 Certificate of Completion, Judging, and Prizes